The Scientific Reason You Should Start Cultivating Peace of Mind Today

-Like many common sayings, the phrase “peace of mind” likely means different things to different people.
-However, it generally suggests a state of tranquility that results from not having worries, guilt, or problems.
+The phrase “peace of mind” means different things to different people.
+Officially, it refers to a mental state of tranquility that comes from not having worries, guilt, or problems.

-Tranquility is described as a state of calmness and reflection.
-It is a restorative state that directly contrasts with the stressful effects of daily life, which requires constant mental engagement.
+“Tranquility” refers to the mental state of calmness and reflection.
+It is a restorative state, the direct contrast to a stressed state.
+Busy, stressful lives require constant mental engagement.
 According to research, tranquility plays an important role in providing relief from an overtaxed mental space.
-Accordingly, many psychologists consider tranquility to be a psychological need.
+Therefore, many psychologists consider tranquility to be a psychological need.

-Mindfully striving for inner peace means that we’ve made an important commitment to ourselves.
-By disallowing ourselves from becoming immersed in situations, environments, and relationships that disrupt our ability to satisfy the need for tranquility, we are practicing an ultimate act of self-care.
+Mindfully striving for inner peace means we have made an important commitment to ourselves.
+When we avoid situations, environments, and relationships that don’t allow us to satisfy the need for tranquility, we are practicing the ultimate act of self-care.

 Reference: Hunter, M. D., Eickhoff, S. B., Pheasant, R. J., Douglas, M. J., Watts, G. R., Farrow, T. F. D., . . .
 Wooddruff, P. W. R. (2010).
 The state of tranquility: Subjective perception is shaped by contextual modulation of auditory connectivity.
 NeuroImage, 53(2), 611-618. https://www.sciencedirect.com/science/article/abs/pii/S1053811910009110?via%3Dihub